echoaj/UsefulCommands/UnTechnical/mental_health.md

 * Burnout is a real thing.
 It's a state of physical, emotional, and mental exhaustion caused by excessive and prolonged stress.
 ## Tips
 * Get enough sleep.
 Diet and exercise.
 Take breaks.
 Breath
-* Make time to realx and unwind.
+* Make time to relax and unwind.
 * Connect with friends and family.
 * Don't stop doing things you enjoy.